sungheeyun/sungheeyun.github.io/_pages/about.md

 Before founding the new AI biotech company,
-I co-founded <a href="https://www.gausslabs.ai/">Gauss Labs, Inc.</a>, an industrial AI company, built and ran <a href="https://maps.app.goo.gl/v2cLgonB46fL9CPh8">the US Headquarters of Gauss Labs</a>, spearheaded research &amp; development of the core technology &amp; products.
+I co-founded <a href="https://www.gausslabs.ai/">Gauss Labs, Inc.</a>, an industrial AI company, built and ran <a href="https://maps.app.goo.gl/v2cLgonB46fL9CPh8">the US Headquarters of Gauss Labs</a>, spearheaded research &amp; development of the core technology &amp; products as CTO, Global Head of Research, Chief Applied Scientist &amp; Senior Fellow.
 Before <a href="https://www.gausslabs.ai/">Gauss Labs</a>, I drove various AI technology and product developments and productionizations in the field of e-Commerce @ <a href="https://www.amazon.com/">Amazon.com, Inc.</a> where one of the projects created a 200 USD revenue increase via the Amazon Mobile Shopping App.